 b) No privacy fences in front yards.
 (Any fence between the front of houses and the road must have at least 80% open area and a maximum of 4 feet in height.)

 Fences and other barriers must be reviewed for approval by the Architectural Committee before erection or replacement.
 Approved fences may be no more than 5-feet in height.
+Fences must be of the same materials of construction for the entire install.
 No chain link (hurricane) fences on lots.
 Privacy fences (defined as any fence that does not provide at least 80% open area) may not be installed unless previously approved by the Architectural Committee.

 Other barriers, including hedges and other natural vegetation or berms, may not be installed that will go beyond the owner’s property line at mature age.